VivekPa/BinomialOptModel/README.md

 print(option_eu.price())
 ```

-## Novel Methods Introduced
+## Key Principles
 The binomial model for pricing stock options is a well tested and old model.
-The main area where improvements can be made is in predicting the volatility in the underlying asset to find the up and down factor (explained below).
-I have implemented a simple exponentially weighted standard deviation using the built in `pandas.DataFrame.ewm.std()` to find the volatility of the stock at the present time.
-This is where the key assumption and limitation of the model lies.
-We assume that the stock volatility will stay relatively constant over the period of our analysis.
+The following key priciples and objectives have guided me in building this model:

+1. Customisation of the model is imperative.
+The presence of exotic options require the model be flexible.
+This is why I have separated each component of the model into classes in different files.
+2. Volatility modelling must be improved to predict volatility more accurately.
+I have implemented a simple exponentially weighted standard deviation to calculate the volatility from stock price data taken from Yahoo Finance.
+3. A key assumption is that volatility will remain relatively constant in the period of our analysis.
+Although it is a relatively loose assumption, it is required for the model to work.

 ## New Features to be Implemented